programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 Time to define our queues and bindings.

 With `spring-amqp` you can easily define your queues in your application code.
-As you have seen in the chart, we need an exchange, a few queues and a few bindings.
+As you have seen in the chart, we need an exchange, a few queues, and a few bindings.

 ```
 @Configuration